opiopan/simhid-g1000/pcb/README.md

 <img alt="description" src="https://raw.githubusercontent.com/wiki/opiopan/simhid-g1000/images/pcb.jpg" width=750>
 </p>

-The operable parts of SimHID G1000, the rotary encoders and push puttons, are distributed and mountedn on three PCBs.<br>
+The operable parts of SimHID G1000, the rotary encoders and push puttons, are distributed and mounted on three PCBs.<br>
 The right board is the main board.
 The MCU [STM32F411CCU](https://www.st.com/en/microcontrollers-microprocessors/stm32f411cc.html) which is installed on the right board exports USB full speed PHY and communicate with PC via it.
 That MCU also observes all operable components state via 16bits SPI I/O expanders, [MCP23S18-E/MJ](https://www.microchip.com/en-us/product/MCP23S18), on each PCB.<br>
 Each PCB is connected with each other via 8-wire interconnect that consists 2 for power supply, 3 for SPI, and 3 for chip select.